Tim Metcalfe: Storylines

-Tim arrives in Weatherfield, after his biological daughter Faye Windass (Ellie Leach) makes contact with him over the internet.
-Faye begins sneaking out to see Tim, which her adoptive mother, Anna Windass (Debbie Rush) puts a stop to.
-Tim clashes with Anna's boyfriend Owen Armstrong (Ian Puleston-Davies) but after Faye's insistence, they allow her to visit Tim.
-Faye becomes growingly infatuated with her father, which escalates when Tim gets a job and moves into 15a Coronation Street, and Faye's constant pushing makes Anna let her live with Tim, to his initial delight.
-However, Tim soon realises the independence he has forgone in order to become a full-time father.
-After Faye lies to Tim about staying with Anna while he was away at a job in Newcastle for a few days, he agrees that Faye should move back in with Anna again.
-Owen tells Tim to leave and Tim agrees after deciding Faye would be better off without him.
-However, Tim has a change of heart after Faye refuses to speak to him and decides to stay in Weatherfield for good.
-Soon afterwards, he begins a relationship with Sally Webster (Sally Dynevor), but hides from her in his flat above the Corner Shop when she plans for them to go on a romantic weekend break to Paris together.
-After talking to his boss Jason Grimshaw (Ryan Thomas), Tim decides he wants a relationship with Sally and commits to her.
+Tim arrives in Weatherfield, after his biological daughter Faye Windass (Ellie Leach) contacts him over the internet.
+Faye starts sneaking out to see Tim, against her adoptive mother, Anna Windass' (Debbie Rush) wishes.
+Tim also clashes with Anna's boyfriend Owen Armstrong (Ian Puleston-Davies).
+However, after Faye's insistence, they allow Faye to visit him.
+Faye becomes obsessed with her father, which escalates when Tim gets a job and moves into 15a Coronation Street.
+After Faye's constant pushing, Anna lets her move in with Tim, to Tim's delight.

+However, Tim soon realises his has foregone his independence, to become a full-time father.
+Faye lies to Tim about staying with Anna while he's away at a job in Newcastle.
+Tim agrees Faye should move back in with Anna.
+Owen tells Tim to leave Faye alone, and Tim decides Faye would be better off without him.
+However, when Faye refuses to speak to him, Tim has a change of heart, deciding to stay in Weatherfield for good.

+Tim begins a relationship with Sally Webster (Sally Dynevor), but hides from Sally in his flat above the Corner Shop, when she plans a romantic weekend break to Paris.
+After a chat with his boss Jason Grimshaw (Ryan Thomas), Tim puts his concerns aside, committing to a relationship with Sally.

-Tim is angry when Sally leaves Faye and her friend Grace Piper (Ella-Grace Gregoire) on their own, although Grace manipulated the situation to try and cause trouble.
-Tim becomes concerned when Faye is questioned by the police for bullying Simon Barlow (Alex Bain).
-He later confides in Sally that he blames himself for being a bad father.
+Sally leaves Faye and her friend Grace Piper (Ella-Grace Gregoire) on their own, which angers Tim.
+Grace manipulates the situation to cause trouble.
+Tim is concerned when Faye is questioned by the police for bullying Simon Barlow (Alex Bain).
+Tim eventually confesses to Sally that he blames himself for being a bad father.